alvitawa/bigsim/README.md

 You will see a plot of the progress of the simulation at the end.

-(You may see some errors at the end, these may be OK)

 To run a few simulations with the same parameters:

 `pipenv run python run.py logs/test_logs 4 --plot`